solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 1\.
 The Paris Academy has not accepted the case.

 2\.
-Hahn's properties of organic nature are not correctly stated, because two of the five characteristics stated are not themselves evidence of an organism.
+Hahn's properties of organic nature are not correctly stated, because two of the five characteristics given are not themselves evidence of an organism.

 ...